-I do not know how they do it, but frittatas make any vegetable into something much more delicious and special.
-For example, today I had some cooked green beans, leftover from the Chacarero Sandwichs and since the day was cold and gloomy, not salad weather, I made a Chilean Green Bean Frittata or Tortilla de Porotos Verdes and voila!
-Spectacular dinner was eaten.
+I do not know how they do it, but frittatas make any vegetable into something much more delicious and memorable.
+For example, today I had some cooked green beans, leftover from the Chacarero Sandwiches and since the day was cold and gloomy, not salad weather, I made a Chilean Green Bean Frittata or Tortilla de Porotos Verdes, and voila!
+A spectacular dinner was eaten.

 I generally make my frittatas in an iron skillet.
 I love how they retain heat very well and the frittatas are well sealed with a beautiful golden crust, but you can use any non-stick skillet too.

 You may also like the recipe: Chacarero (meat, green beans, and tomato sandwich)Print

 - 1 chopped onion in small cubes